 Giorgos Trapalis has a degree in linguistics from the National and Kapodistrian University of Athens.
 He has worked as a lexicographer ever since the beginning of the 1990s.
 He has extensive experience in the teaching of Greek as a Foreign Language to E.U. interpreters and translators.
 Since 2008 he is in charge of the Electronic and Printed Information Service of the Society for the Promotion of Education and Learning and a member of the Digital Arsakeio Support Team (e-arsakeio).
 He is deeply involved in teacher training for the creation of digital courses and the dissemination of digital literacy and Digital Humanities.
 He actively engages into research in linguistics and lexicography (articles, conference papers, participation in research programs) and has taught lexicography at postgraduate courses at the National and Kapodistrian University of Athens.
 From his research on the works of the poet and writer Nikos Kavvadias, a book, articles, lectures, radio and television programs have emerged.

 Matina Goga is the Communications Coordinator and Programs Development for the Center for Hellenic Studies in Greece and in charge of guiding and supporting visitors - researchers at the Center and Harvard’s digital library.
 She has graduated from the Faculty of Philosophy, Education and Psychology at the National and Kapodistrian University of Athens, as well as the Department of Career Counseling and Guidance with a corresponding degree from S.E.LE.T.E..
-She has completed postgraduate studies in Career Counseling and Guidance in the University of Athens and Strategic Human Resources Management in ALBA Graduate Business School.
+She has completed postgraduate studies in Career Counseling and Guidance in the University of Athens as well as in Strategic Human Resources Management in ALBA Graduate Business School.
 She has been trained and certified in the fields of Psychology, Multicultural Counseling, Adult Education, Management, etc. She has extensive experience in the Management and Coordination of Human Resources Development European projects and in European Networks for Employability and Work in Europe.
 She has collaborated with the Panteion University and other institutions in teacher training programs.
-She was Head of the INEDIVIM Parents School Program in Argolid, in 2005 until its completion in 2015 and has worked since 2006 in the Second Chance School as a Career Development Consultant.
+She was Head of the INEDIVIM Parents School Program in Argolid, in 2005 until its completion in 2015 and worked for 10 years in the Second Chance School as a Career Development Consultant.
 She is actively involved in training programs and career coaching and mentoring workshops, Adult Education and the counseling of young people.